ankohanse/hass-studer-xcom/README.md

 ## HACS

-This custom integration is waiting to be included into the HACS default integrations.
+This custom integration is available via HACS (Home Assistant Community Store).
-Until that time, you can add it as a HACS custom repository:
-1. In the HACS page, press the three dots at the top right corner.
+1. In the HACS page, seach for 'Studer'.
-2. Select 'Custom Repositories'
-3. Enter repository "https://github.com/ankohanse/hass-studer-xcom" (with the quotes seems to work better)
-4. select category 'integration' and press 'Add'
+2. Click on the found item to display this readme (this page).
+3. At the bottom of the page press 'Download'
-2. Restart Home Assistant.
+4. Restart Home Assistant.
-3. Follow the UI based [Initial Configuration](#initial-configuration)
+5. Follow the UI based [Initial Configuration](#initial-configuration)

 ## Manual install